Sarah has big goals for her retirement.

 Looking at those numbers, and adding expected state and federal taxes, he said she would need about $80,000 to $90,000 a year, pre-tax.

 The conclusion?
-Sarah’s potential target for retirement income of $80,000 to $90,000 a year is substantially lower than what she had targeted.
+Sarah’s potential target for retirement income of $80,000 to $90,000 a year is substantially lower than what she assumed she’s need.

-“Assuming that her new budget is correct, it means that this is 10 percent to almost 50 percent less than what she through she would need,” Lynch said.
+“Assuming that her new budget is correct, it means that this is 10 percent to almost 50 percent less than what she thought,” Lynch said.

 But then, there’s inflation.